Person sitting on a rock overlooking Wineglass Bay, Tasmania, with lush hills and blue water.

 Get your booking confirmed instantly

-Embark on fully guided walks within Freycinet National Park, from a short walk to Cape Tourville Lighthouse to a hike up to the Wineglass Bay Lookout.
+The Majesty Kickstart tour offers fully guided walks within Freycinet National Park.
+Visitors can enjoy anything from a short walk to Cape Tourville Lighthouse to an ascent up the Wineglass Bay Lookout.

-Did you know?
-Wineglass Bay got its name from a whaling history, as the water turned red after a hunt, resembling a glass of red wine.
+A fascinating tidbit about Wineglass Bay: it earned its name from an event where water turned red after a whaling expedition, resembling a glass of red wine.

-2.5-hr walking tour of Wineglass Bay Beach Walk (optional)
+Entry to the 2.5-hr Wineglass Beach Walk (optional)

 Food & beverage (at personal expense)